-Fact: Divorce is one of leading predictors of both bankruptcy and home foreclosure.
+Fact: Divorce is one of the leading predictors of both bankruptcy and home foreclosure.

 Women are especially prone to a long-term financial fallout from divorce.